83% of workers feel emotionally drained by their jobs. Another 71% say that the workplace has a strong impact on mental health.

 Work is stressful: that’s just life.
 Yet what happens when a workplace becomes truly toxic?
-What happens when the workplace subjects you to emotional abuse or bullying?
+What happens when the workplace injury subjects you to emotional abuse or bullying?

 In some cases, employers are liable for emotional distress caused at work, either because they failed in a duty of care and created an unusually tough work environment or because a manager or bad actor has committed an intentional tort through bullying and harassment.